 John in Loganville, Georgia, asked: Which good but low-priced dashcam would you recommend to me which can record both front and back videos directly to my cellphone?

 That’s a good question, John.
-Some dashcams come with mobile apps that let you download videos directly to your phone.
+Some dashcams have mobile apps that let you download videos directly to your phone.
 This makes it easy to view the footage and share it if you need to.
 We recommend the Redtiger dual dashcam.

-The Redtiger F7N dual dash cam is a well-reviewed, affordable dashcam.
-It’s a 4K dual channel camera that records what’s going on in front and behind the camera.
-The front camera records in 3840 x 2160P 4K resolution while the rear records in 1920 x 1080P resolution.
+The Redtiger F7N dual dashcam is well-reviewed and affordable.
+It’s a 4K dual-channel camera that records what’s happening in front and behind the camera.
+The front camera records in 3840 x 2160P 4K resolution, while the rear records in 1920 x 1080P resolution.

-The ultra-wide lenses let you see plenty of road and the rear camera can double as a digital rearview mirror.
-The cameras capture light to enhance their brightness so they can function in low-light conditions.
+The ultra-wide lenses let you see plenty of the road and the rear camera can double as a digital rearview mirror.
+The cameras capture light to enhance brightness to function in low-light conditions.

-A built-in shock sensor lets the dashcam capture an emergency situation and locks the footage so it can’t be overwritten.
+A built-in shock sensor lets the dashcam capture an emergency and locks the footage, so it can’t be overwritten.
 If your microSD card is full, it will overwrite your oldest unlocked video file.

 The Redtiger dashboard camera has built-in Wi-Fi for easy connection with the Ucam smartphone app.
 You can watch, download and share these videos with others.
 You can also change the camera settings from the app.
 Use a USB data cable to download your footage or a microSD card (not included).